Liberal Arts Courses

 Credit: This 300-level course is typically given credit by Economics Departments.

-Prerequisites: Two courses in macroeconomics, two courses in microeconomics, and one course in calculus.
+Prerequisites: One course in microeconomics, one course in macroeconomics, and one course in calculus.
 Students lacking one of these prerequisites in economics may be able to enroll with permission from the Executive Director.
 We recognize that courses at your home institution may be organized and titled differently but cover the same content suggested by our prerequisites.
-If you need help determining whether your prior coursework fulfills our prerequisites, please contact us at info@swedishprogram.org.
+If you need help determining whether your prior coursework fulfills our prerequisites, please contact us at [email protected].

 In this course, the students will learn the basics of Econometrics (for cross-sectional data) and receive an introduction to Machine Learning (ML).
 This course also includes further essential mathematical methods that are used in economic and financial analysis.
 The importance of data science to businesses and economic analysis is discussed.
 Guest lectures will include relevant professionals from the Swedish industry.
 The course covers important econometric concepts such as: random sample, central limit theorem, estimation, inference (hypothesis testing), regression models, causality, randomized experiments, as well as the ML concepts: supervised learning (prediction and classification), unsupervised learning (clustering).
 This course also introduces some mathematics: integration, topics in financial mathematics, and matrices.
 In this course, the program R is used to facilitate the learning of Econometrics and ML.
 The students will use different R-packages for the analysis of regression models, causality, randomized experiments, prediction, classification, clustering, etc., and students will also learn how data and results can be visualized.